Volunteer Aid Optometry

 OTHER VOLUNTEER OPTOMETRY AID GROUPS

-Sue has also been to East Timor with the International Centre for Eyecare Education (ICEE – now know as the Brien Holden Vision Institute) and to Papua New Guinea with the YWAM Medical Ship, and she has just returned from a trip to Laos with Global Hand in late November/early December 2015.
+Sue has also been to East Timor with the International Centre for Eyecare Education (ICEE – now know as the Brien Holden Vision Institute) and to Papua New Guinea with the YWAM Medical Ship, and she has also travelled to Laos with Global Hand.